Pentax K-1 II vs Sony A7S II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-1 II and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.